HDI Certified Instructors must complete the following five steps before becoming certified:

 - HDI Support Center Team Lead (HDI-SCTL)

 Candidates that elect this option are expected to review the instructor resources to learn more about the instructor-led delivery once they have been certified as an instructor.
+HDI does recommend all candidates to take the instructor-led course if at all possible so that they may experience the delivery.

 Instructor-led training is mandatory for the following courses: